joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 as they have a different `ingredient_id` (and vice versa).

-One last thing to mention is there is an `AUTO_INCREMENT` command which can be used to let SQL pick the `recipe_id` and `ingredient_id` ID values to ensure that each ID is one larger than the last one added to database.
-[Here](http://dev.mysql.com/doc/refman/5.0/en/example-auto-increment.html) is the offical documentation on this command.
+One last thing to mention is there is an `AUTO_INCREMENT` command which can be used to let SQL automatically pick the `recipe_id` and `ingredient_id` values to ensure that each ID is one larger than the last one added to database.
+[Here](http://dev.mysql.com/doc/refman/5.0/en/example-auto-increment.html) is the documentation on this command.

 # THE SELECT, FROM, and WHERE Statements in SQL

-Given our recipe schema above, there are many kind of calculations we could imagine doing on this databse.
+Given our recipe database, there are all kinds of interesting questionts we could ask using our database.

-Imagine that we wanted to find all the recipes in "Tomato Soup".
+Imagine that we wanted to find all the ingredients in "Tomato Soup".
-As a first step, we could figure out the recipe_id for "Tomato Soup" with a simple SQL query using the `SELECT` statement:
+As a first step, we could figure out the recipe_id for "Tomato Soup".
+Whenever we want to query information from the database, we use the `SELECT` statement:

 ```sql
 SELECT recipe_id